Drinking water testing and Understanding the results of your Drinking Water Test Kit

 For more information about common contaminants/ elements in water and their potential effects, please also click here.

-Got a question about water testing?
+Further Free Resources: Got a question about water testing?
 Try our complete list of Free Water Testing Resources.
-Here are the most frequently read guides:

 If you can’t find what you are looking for then please contact us, as we can source many other test kits.
 Discounts for bulk purchase available, please contact us to find out more.

 Disclaimer: All guidelines and recommendations accurate at time of publishing.
 Please check current regional / local guidelines relevant to your situation.
 We can not be held responsible for any information published on this webpage.
 The limits provided are for guidance only, we do not provide compliance statements.
-If the results are being used for compliance to a specific requirement or standard, then please use this for reference.
 Only opinions based upon our own personal experience or information detailed in academic journals or other publications is cited.
-This has been done exclusively for anyone who is interested in this subject but is not intended to replace proper analysis.
+This has been done exclusively for anyone who is interested in this subject but is not intended to replace proper analysis or professional interpretation.
 We cannot accept responsibility and liability of any kind which may result from the application of this information.
 We always recommend to consult an expert to discuss any test results or get a full recommendation on the specific subject and specific to your situation by an expert.

 This information is owned by SimplexHealth and you do NOT have the right to reprint, sell, auction or distribute this information.